denoland/docs/runtime/manual/basics/testing/snapshot_testing.md

       Simple SSR Example
     </h1>
     <p>
-      This is an example of how Deno.customInspect could be used to snapshot an intermediate SSR representation
+      Ex of customInspect for a snapshot of an SSR representation
     </p>
   </body>
 </html>